Chocolate halva is a creative version of a traditional Greek lenten dessert.

 When you are cooking the semolina in the oil, set it over medium heat and stir it constantly to prevent burning.
 You will see that the semolina is done when it is a deeper colour that it was originally, and you will smell it is done when you notice a lovely nutty odour coming from your pot.

-We used dairy free chocolate in this halva in order to keep it lenten.
+We used dairy free chocolate in this halva in order to keep it lenten (and vegan).
 If this is not a concern for you, then you can use any chocolate you like.

-Your finished product, once everything is combined and it has been cooked through, will be thick and sticky.
-Use a large serving spoon or ladle to put the semolina mixture into a mould in order for it to cool.
+Once everything is combined and has been cooked through, your finished product will be thick and sticky.
+Use a large serving spoon or ladle to transfer the semolina mixture into a mould or cake pan so that it can set and cool.

 Another way that halva is versatile is that you can allow it to set in any container you like.
 We tend to prefer pretty cake or gelatin moulds, but you can just as easily use a loaf pan or round cake tin.
 We have even used a mini ice-cream scooper to portion out scoops of halva that we allow to set on a baking sheet.
 Then we have halva balls!